South Brisbane, Queensland: 19th century: European settlement

 In 1884, the railway to the south was opened with a terminus at South Brisbane.
 As a result, South Brisbane experienced a construction boom.
 In 1888, South Brisbane became an independent municipality, initially as the Borough of South Brisbane and then becoming the City of South Brisbane in 1903.
 In 1925 the City of South Brisbane was amalgamated into the City of Greater Brisbane.

+The South Brisbane Reach portion of the Brisbane River was once the city's main port, located along riverfront underneath today's Captain Cook Bridge.
+Depots and wharves were gradually closed over the following century, culminating in the area's transformation for Expo 88.
+The South Brisbane Dry Dock was opened in 1881, now the Queensland Maritime Museum.